 In September 2014 the newly named Wesley Centre came under the auspices of Nidd Valley Methodist Circuit .
 Wesley Chapel congregation continue to worship in the building, and a management group was put in place to oversee the work of Wesley Centre.

-Existing groups continue to flourish:- Springboard, a Harrogate Homeless Project day centre that makes use of Wesley House, next door to the main building; Lifeline, Green Pastures and Hope Church occupy office space.
+Existing groups continue to flourish:- Springboard, a Harrogate Homeless Project (HHP) day centre that makes use of Wesley House, next door to the main building; Hope Church and HHP also occupy office space.